 Puppy Dog Training Class

 If you have an energetic, wiggly, wormy, puppy that needs to learn some basic manners and become properly socialized then this is the perfect class for you!
 Puppies that are 2 to 4 months old and current on vaccinations are eligible for enrollment.

 You will learn how to teach your puppy the following behaviors: sit, lie down, loose leash walking, come when called, leave it, drop it, and stay.
 Basic handling, grooming techniques, and management of typical puppy behavior such as nipping, house training, and barking will also be addressed.

 Owners will also learn how to properly socialize their puppies with other puppies and novel environmental stimuli.
 Socialization is invaluable in preventing the development of problem behaviors later on.

-To register for a CCHS Puppy dog training class, please view the calendar for start dates/times and (2) Contact CCHS at 217-344-7297 to reserve your place in class.
+To enroll in a CCHS Puppy dog training class: (1) view the calendar for start dates/times and (2) Contact CCHS at 217-344-7297 to reserve your place in class.
 Please note that payment is due in full in order to reserve your spot in any CCHS dog training class.
 We will accept credit card payment by phone.